Optimization-Free Style Transfer for 3D Gaussian Splats: Introduction

 In this work, we present a new approach for style transfer for 3DGS that does not require reconstructing the splat, finetuning a network, or any other form of optimization.
 It does so by building a graph structure across the implicit surface of the 3DGS.
 This graph is constructed in such a way as to allow standard image convolution networks to be applied to the surface \cite{hart2023interpolated}.
 Then, a standard pretrained image style transfer network can be used \cite{li2019learning} and the colors on the graph can be interpolated back to the original splats contained within the 3DGS scene.
 An example result is given in Fig.~\ref{fig:introresults}.
 Our approach was designed while considering many possible variations and a thorough ablation study on the algorithm is provided in this work.

 Our approach has some immediately apparent advantages.
 First, our approach does not require access to the original images from which the splat was constructed.
+This means that publicly available \textit{.splat} or \textit{.ply} files from public repositories or outputted from apps such as Scaniverse~\cite{Scaniverse} can be stylized with our method.
 Second, since the style colors are stored with the individual splats in a scene, the stylization can be saved to the splat file and is not viewer dependent.
 Third, our approach is significantly faster than approaches that require reconstructing a 3DGS from scratch.
-Our approach is also primarily CPU-based, allowing it to run quickly even on standard consumer-grade hardware.
-Additionally, we will show that our approach maintains high visual quality that is comparable to other state-of-the-art approaches.
+Our approach is also primarily CPU-based, allowing it to run quickly even on standard consumer-grade hardware, with stylization times under 2 minutes for most 3DGS sizes.
+Additionally, we will show that our approach maintains high visual quality, especially for single-object splats, and has comparable quality to other state-of-the-art approaches for larger scenes.

 In summary are contributions are as follows: